Linear Regression

 - : Bias term (intercept).

-By specifying this hypothesis class, we're considering all possible linear functions parameterized by and .
+By specifying this hypothesis class, we consider all possible affine functions parameterized by and .

 The Linear Regression Model

-The linear regression model predicts the output (also denoted as ) as:
+The linear regression model predicts the output as:

 - : Input feature vector.